Field Service Technology Trends for 2024 and Beyond

-As new tools and technologies continue to take over the field service market, let’s take a look at some of the major trends for the year 2016 and beyond.
+As new tools and technologies continue to take over the field service market, let’s take a look at some of the major trends for the coming year:

 - Predictive Maintenance – Last year, we saw the expansion of the Internet of Things as well as a more widespread use of analytics tools to handle all the big data.
 From this year on, it is time to put those tools to real use, and enhance the predictive capabilities of all connected devices.
 That way, a more predictive or proactive approach to service can be taken up, along with automation.
 For example, sensors could be fixed on equipments, and devices, that can notify its users when it needs a repair or when it is due for its regular maintenance.
 Thus, the whole process becomes automated, as it provides enough insight to the service providers to serve customers, without having them make a service request or call.

 - The Internet of Everything – The Internet of Things isn’t exactly a new trend to look out, but we will definitely see an increase in its adoption by businesses in various industries, making it sort of an established industry best practice.
 According to Gartner, there are going to be about 26 billion devices, apart from smartphones, tablets, and computer systems, that are connected through the Internet of Things by 2020.
 Hence, the range of devices through which people are connected is getting bigger, which is exactly what the field service industry needs.
 The field service technicians need to be connected with the main office, with their colleagues, with the equipments used in the fields, as well as with their customers in real time.
 Information captured in the fields, with the help of such intelligent connected devices can then be used further, in predictive maintenance practices too.